GUIDE 2025

 “There have been some conversations about how you make jokes that make others uncomfortable.
 We have very clear rules and condone such behavior in this organization.
 Any inappropriate jokes and comments that cause hurt or offense to others are inappropriate and will lead to a penalty.”

 “I noticed that you did not meet your mission for this quarter, and these are important to ensure that you and the business succeed.
 Your output directly affects this business and the results we achieve.
 Therefore, falling short on this task will directly impact the business and its productivity.
-Let us have a conversation about the shortcoming and see what changes we can implement to lead to your confirmed success.”
+Let us discuss the shortcomings and see what changes we can implement to lead to your confirmed success.”

 When a worker faces a failure to reach their monthly or yearly goal, the supervisor is responsible for providing immediate feedback to nip the problem in the bud and get performance back on track.
-It is necessary to ensure that the employees know their progress is related to the business growth.
+Ensuring that the employees know their progress is related to the business growth is necessary.
 This instills a culture of responsibility and understanding of how they are linked to the objectives of the business.
 This also ensures a common understanding of the importance of meeting goals and pointing out the reasons for failure.
 Focus on key points to boost performance and lead to future success.

-“While we are aware that you are one of our highest performing employees and you have consistently proved to be excellent, we have noticed that there has been a slight decline in your progress reports.
-I want to hear you out and understand what might be the reason behind this.
-I am willing to provide you avenues to discuss this problem and see if I can be of any help for you in this time.”
+“While we are aware that you are one of our highest-performing employees and that you have consistently proved to be excellent, we have noticed that there has been a slight decline in your progress reports.
+I want to hear you out and understand the reason behind this.
+I am willing to provide avenues to discuss this problem and see if I can help you.”

-Competent managers must stay aware of their business and on top of their yearly goals and plans.
+Competent managers must stay aware of their business and yearly goals and plans.
 They need to check in with their employees immediately to see if there is a change in performance.
-The goal is to figure out the reason behind the change and provide healthy support to get the best performance back on track.
+The goal is to determine the reason behind the change and provide healthy support to get the best performance back on track.
 Start with positive feedback to emphasize that you recognize their previous efforts.
 This creates a safe space for discussing changes in performance and what the manager and employee can do to ensure success.

 “After constant observation, I have observed that the results of the [x] department are not as successful as I hoped they would be.
 I assumed that all of you would be more involved and responsible individuals.
 However, that did not seem to be the case.
 Hence, I would like to understand why this happened on this project and how we can work to avoid such misunderstandings in the future.”

 “Unfortunately, the materials sent to our departments contained an error which was overlooked by your team.
-I understand that your team might have missed the error, but we expect a better mechanism to seek out these problems beforehand.
-I would like to hear from everyone to figure out how the mistake happened and what measures we can take to counter such mistakes in the future.”
+I understand your team might have missed the error, but we expect a better mechanism to investigate these problems beforehand.
+I would like to hear from everyone to determine how the mistake happened and what measures we can take to counter such mistakes in the future.”

 Mistakes are part of human nature, and talking about these issues is an uncomfortable experience.
-However, without constructive feedback, no improvement can ever come to the work quality.
+However, no improvement can ever come to the work quality without constructive feedback.
 Employee feedback must not be based on confrontations or blaming others.
 Instead, it needs to be about having a productive discussion and how to counter any errors that arise.
 It needs to be about impacts on the organization and how to address such problems.
 Most importantly, you want to ensure your employees learn from their mistakes so that they are not repeated in the future.

-“Your passion and talent for [x] keep our team excited and inspired.
+“Your passion and talent for [x] excite and inspire our team.
 I know the creative process can be tiresome and lengthy, but be aware of how you prioritize your time.
 We missed you during our weekly meeting this morning.
 These meetings provide an opportunity for collaboration and connection.
 Furthermore, they serve as check-ins to learn how everyone is progressing on their projects.
 Attendance at meetings is mandatory in the future, as I do not want you to miss important information regarding our projects.”

-While it is natural sometimes to forget to inform absences, or there can be some emergencies coming up, such behavior consistently can prove to be dire for the company and team morale.
-So, discussing such behavior and being on top of it from the beginning is important.
-In addition, letting the employee know that you have noticed your tardiness or absence will keep them on alert to inform you next time or show up on time.
+While it is natural sometimes to forget to inform absences, or there can be some emergencies coming up, such behavior consistently can be dire for the company and team morale.
+So, discussing such behavior and being on top of it is important.
+In addition, letting the employee know that you have noticed your tardiness or absence will keep them on alert so they can inform you next time or show up on time.

 Some people excel at working independently but often have trouble collaborating with others or providing input during meetings.
-You can applaud their strong work ethic while communicating the benefits of practicing their interpersonal skills at work.
-This can seem unimportant, but getting to hear all opinions is important for their growth, as well as getting to hear original thoughts.
+You can applaud their strong work ethic while communicating the benefits of practicing their workplace interpersonal skills.
+This can seem unimportant, but getting to hear all opinions is essential for their growth and hearing original thoughts.
 Moreover, communication skills are a core part of each employee’s soft skills, so always encourage your employees to speak up more.

 Conclusion